mamaya-spark/angular-es6-django-setup/README.md

     ]
     ```

-- [ ] Add or remove necessary apps in `INSTALLED_APPS`.
-- [ ] Switch your `DATABASES` engine to postgres, using the environment variables as the credentials.
+- [x] Switch your `DATABASES` engine to postgres, using the environment variables as the credentials.

     ```python
     DATABASES = {